icyveins7/reimage/README.md

 ![PyInstaller CI/CD](https://github.com/icyveins7/reimage/actions/workflows/main.yaml/badge.svg)

-ReImage is a Python 3 + PySide6 + PyQtGraph app for quickly visualizing recorded RF data in the form of real and imaginary samples.
+ReImage is a Python 3 + PySide6 + PyQtGraph app for quickly visualizing recorded RF data in the form of real and imaginary (IQ) samples.
 Think of it as Adobe Audition or Audacity, but for raw complex samples.

 The goals for this project are to provide quick, offline ways of examining recorded data.
 As such, it is not meant to do everything DSP-related.
 It is aimed to be used after performing test recordings to verify that the recordings will be useful for further processing later on.